Cumberland County Commission Meeting

 Cumberland County Health Department Update

 The Cumberland County Health Department is currently offering the Pfizer COVID 19 Vaccine and Booster.
+The State of Tennessee has recognized certain Health Departments as Pfizer only.
 Unfortunately, the Moderna Booster is not available at the Cumberland County Health Department at this time.
 There are several other local facilities that offer Moderna.
 A complete list can be found at www.vaccines.gov.
 If the status changes for the Moderna vaccine and booster, the Health Department will send out an announcement.

 Thank you for being part of the solution and thank you for the opportunity to serve as your County Mayor.
 If you are interested in hearing my thoughts and views on news, events, and activities in Cumberland County, please subscribe to my newsletter, and follow me on Facebook, Instagram and Twitter.